 - a.
-Develop and maintain a calendar of recreational activities and events, and distribute the schedule to students in advance of the activities listed. - b.
-Involve students in selecting and planning recreational activities. - c.
-Conduct periodic surveys of student recreational interests and participation, and use the information gathered in planning recreational activities. - d.
-Coordinate with career technical, academic, counseling staff, and social development staff to ensure integration of student training, including completion of My Pathway to Achieving Career Excellence (MyPACE) PARs, with leisure time activities.
+Develop and implement a Recreation Program Plan.
+The plan must be submitted for Regional Office approval in accordance with Chapter 5, Section 5.1, R11, Recreation Program. - b.
+Develop and maintain a calendar of recreational activities and events, and distribute the schedule to students in advance of the activities listed. - c.
+Develop and maintain a staffing plan to provide adequate staff supervision of events, activities, facilities, and equipment to ensure participant safety. - d.
+Involve students in selecting and planning recreational activities.

-e.
-Consider cost effective options in planning off-center recreational activities.
+- e.
+Conduct periodic surveys of student recreational interests and participation, and use the information gathered in planning recreational activities. - f.
+Coordinate with career technical, academic, counseling staff, and social development staff to ensure integration of student training, including completion of My Pathway to Achieving Career Excellence (MyPACE) PARs, with leisure time activities. - g.
+Consider cost effective options in planning off-center recreational activities. - h.
+Consider identifying and establishing partnerships with off-center organizations or clubs to offer the widest variety of opportunities to students.